Thank you for your interest in becoming a SOLAS foster parent volunteer.

-- Orphaned kitten and puppies
+- Orphaned kittens

 Fostering is flexible enough for most lifestyles and SOLAS will custom-match the animals to each foster home.
 By offering your time, energy and home to an animal in need, you prepare the animal for adoption into a permanent home as well as help prevent overcrowding in the Midlands Humane Society shelter.
 SOLAS is always looking for more foster homes, especially throughout the busy spring and summer seasons.

 Most common reasons animals require foster care:

 - Kittens that are too young to be spayed or neutered and adopted out into permanent homes.
 When the animals are eight weeks old and weigh at least two pounds, they can be spayed or neutered and made available for adoption.